AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: AI In-Orbit Factory concept

 \section{AI In-Orbit Factory concept}

 Overarching goal of the joint research project ``AI In-Orbit-Factory'' is the development of a cyber-physical production system to showcase in-orbit manufacturing, automated integration and testing (AIT) of small satellite systems, using artificial intelligence (AI)-based methods to improve adaptivity, efficiency and reliability of the production process.
 Central components and steps of this AIT process can be seen in \Cref{fig:overview_ait}.
+Key algorithms for improving this AIT process include the use of Neural Networks during optical inspection, Reinforcement Learning for improving the robot's handling during integration - the use of these techniques will be detailed in the following sections.

 Starting from a mission / payload definition, a central planning system first derives a component integration plan for the individual subcomponents of the satellite to be assembled.
 This assembly is done using a manipulator robot.
 During integration, every component undergoes different inspection steps, using force sensitive measuring to ensure correct handling and assembly, as well as AI-based supervision and testing methods to check for damage and ensure proper functionality.
 Software system tests can also be run on the fully assembled satellite before launch.
 The assembly is performed adaptively and autonomously; should human intervention be required, a teleoperation link can be established from an Earth-based ground station to directly control the robot arm.
 This interface can be used in case the automation fails or for assembly steps requiring the high cognitive capabilities of a human.
-To achieve high precision and reliability demands, AI-based shared control approaches~\cite{muehlbauer2022multiphase} are used to optimally support the human operator during this demanding telemanipulation process.
+To achieve high precision and reliability demands, AI-based shared control approaches~\cite{muehlbauer2022multiphase} leveraging probabilistic methods are used to optimally support the human operator during this demanding telemanipulation process.
 Finally, a passivity-based controller is used to ensure stable teleoperation despite high time delays~\cite{panzirsch2020safeinteractions,balachandran2020closing}.